evlaV/steamos-atomupd/README.md

 Grep for TODO in the code.

+**Debian**

+Somehow the server is not restarted after installing a new version of the package.
+My guess is that it's due to the fact that we're doing instanciated services.

 **Both**

 I think the manifest.json was a mistake: the os-release file fits the bill